Depending on the circumstances, the driver or the driver's employer, and even the truck manufacturer may be liable for causing your accident.

 File a Claim Against Liable Parties in Your Accident

-If you sustained injuries in a truck accident, talk the attorneys at the Law Office of Jason R. Schultz P.C.
+If you sustained injuries in a truck accident, talk the experienced attorneys at the Law Office of Jason R. Schultz P.C.
 We can evaluate your claim, determine who is liable for your injuries, and pursue compensation on your behalf.
 For more information, call 404-474-0804.